"Soda Dungeon": Review and Strategy Guide

 - Easy Mechanics

-First and foremost, the game truly is free-to-play.
+First and foremost, the game is truly free-to-play.
 There are bonuses, weapons, and even units that can be bought with real money, but players can amass most eventually with in-game currencies.
 Unlike so many "free-to-play" traps, I never felt like I needed to spend actual money to progress, or that I was missing out on a substantial part of the experience by not paying.

 While the game employs copious grinding, it's mitigated by the auto-battle feature.
 While not quite as smart as you, it's a competent-enough mechanic.
-Arm your squad, turn on auto-grind, and go do something else for an hour or so; when you return, you'll have discovered many items and gold without having to manually grind.
+Arm your squad, turn on auto-grind, and go do something else for an hour or so.
+When you return, you'll have discovered many items and gold without having to manually grind.

 The game utilizes retro graphics and simple mechanics to ease newcomers in.
 Unlike most RPGs, equipping armor doesn't add Defense; there is no Defense stat.
 Rather, it simply boosts your max health.
 Besides Hit Points (HP), there are only two other main stats: Attack and Magic Points (MP).
 Thankfully, many items increase other, lesser-seen traits (Critical Chance, Evasion, Magic Damage, etc.) to add depth, but the core attributes are nicely streamlined to eliminate confusion.